Format your text and images for the web.

 Visitors often mistake underlined text for links.
 This leads to confusion and reduces the impact of what you were trying to highlight.

-Use Heading 6 to consistently format a page.
+Use Heading 6 and Heading 5 to consistently format a page.

 If you have a page with content that is clearly broken into sections, apply a Heading 6 to add section titles.
 While the Heading 5 format may also be appropriate to organize sections, do not use Headings 1-4.
 They are not intended for use on the W&M website.